 Several drugs are effective for treatment of roundworm infections in cats.
 Certain preventive programs for heartworm infection also control intestinal roundworm infections.
 Ideally, treatment for kittens should be started at 3 to 4 weeks of age, repeated at 2-week intervals until 3 months of age, and then continued monthly until 6 months of age.
 Your veterinarian will prescribe the most appropriate medication for your cat.

 Several types of hookworms can cause gastrointestinal disease in cats.
 Ancylostoma tubaeforme is the most likely to cause illness and is found globally.
 Ancylostoma braziliense is found in central and South America, southeast US, and Africa.
-Ancylostoma ceylanicum is found in southern Africa, India, and southeast Asia.
-Uncinaria stenocephala is found globally in temperate and subarctic climates, but infections with this species are rare.
-Cats can become infected by ingesting the larvae in the environment (passed in the feces of an infected animal or in the milk from a nursing queen), by eating infected rodents, or by larval penetration of the skin.
+Ancylostoma ceylanicum is found throughout Asia, the Middle East, and parts of South America.
+Uncinaria stenocephala is found globally in temperate and subarctic climates (including Canada and the northern US), but infections with this species are rare.
+Cats can become infected by ingesting the larvae in the environment (passed in the feces of an infected animal), by eating infected rodents, or by larval penetration of the skin.
 Infection is more common in kittens.
 When larvae mature to adults, they live in the small intestine.

 Most infected cats show no signs.
 Anemia occasionally occurs and is the result of bloodsucking by the worms in the small intestine.
 Feces may become loose and have a tarry consistency.
 Loss of appetite, weight loss, and weakness occasionally develop in longterm disease.
 A diagnosis can often be made from the microscopic identification of hookworm eggs in fresh feces from infected cats.